openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-container-list.md

 >
 > The index increases in ascending order of child components.
 >
-> In the **if/else** statement, only the child components in the branch where the condition is met participate in the index calculation.
+> In the **if/else** statement, only the child components for which the condition evaluates to true participate in the index calculation.
 >
 > In the **ForEach** or **LazyForEach** statement, the indexes of all expanded subnodes are calculated.
 >